Profiling presence patterns and segmenting user locations from cell phone data: Methodology

-We use clustering techniques to achieve the goal of extracting home and workplaces from the collection of unlabeled user locations characterized by normalized hourly presences in an unsupervised way.
-Clustering analysis is a standard explanatory tool to discover structures and grouping similar objects.
-It helps us to find patterns in a collection of unlabeled samples by organizing items that are similar in some way.
+We use clustering techniques to achieve the goal of extracting home and workplace from the collection of unlabeled user locations characterized by normalized hourly presences without supervision.
+Clustering analysis is a standard explanatory tool to discover structures and group similar objects.
+In our study, it helps to find patterns in a collection of unlabeled samples by organizing user locations that are similar in the eigenspace.

 The first task of clustering is to define the similarity measure.
 The similarity measure captures the closeness between presence patterns, more specifically, weekday and weekend normalized presences.
 We use Euclidean distance, the sum of squares of differences between normalized hourly presences with each hour equally weighted to measure similarity.
-The observed presence patterns reveal the function of the location to the individuals.
-In other words, the cluster of user locations are the locations that have similar meanings to users, such as home and workplaces.
+The observed presence patterns reveal the function of the location for the individuals.
+In other words, the cluster of user locations is the group of locations that have similar meanings to users, such as home and workplace.

-We integrate two clustering techniques in our framework: hard clustering and soft clustering, represented by K-means clustering and Fuzzy C-means Clustering (FCM).
+We apply two clustering techniques in our framework: hard clustering and soft clustering, represented by k-means clustering and Fuzzy C-means Clustering (FCM).
 K-means clustering assigns a single cluster label to each user location.
-FCM, on the other hand, attributes a vector of membership of belonging to each user location cluster (home, workplace, \textit{third place} in our case ).
-The method assigns each user location to the cluster with the largest ``membership'', which we interpret as the confidence of belonging to that cluster.
-There exist uncertainties in inferring the home and workplaces due to the complexities of human behaviors and the characteristics of the data.
-FCM, though not as interpretable as K-means, captures the confidence of the inference results.
-On the other hand, this technique allows the trade-off between certainties and inference rate for different application purposes.
+FCM, on the contrary, attributes a vector of membership of belonging to each user location cluster (home, workplace, {third place} in our case).
+The method assigns each user location to the cluster with the largest ``membership,'' which we interpret as the probability of belonging to that cluster.
+There exist uncertainties in inferring the home and workplace due to the complexities in the data (e.g., sparsity and noise) and in human behavior (e.g., people may use landlines at home or workplaces; or may have multiple home and workplaces).
+FCM, though not as interpretable as the k-means clustering, captures the uncertainty of the inference result and allows the trade-off between certainties and inference rate for different application purposes.